marcodeag/RepData_PeerAssessment1/PA1_template.md

 * The impact on the elaboration of the mean total steps number across all days is not relevant (difference is equal to 0 days)
-* The impact on the elaboration of the median total steps number across all days is not relevant (difference is equal to 1 day)
+* The impact on the elaboration of the median total steps number across all days is not relevant (difference is equal to 1.19 days)

 ## *Are there differences in activity patterns between weekdays and weekends?*